bzminer/bzminer/README.md

     "temp_stop": 120, // temperature (C) that device should stop mining at

     "rig_name": "rig", // default name of rig, if pool does not specify, will use this as the username/worker name

+    "ssl_verify": false, // if true, bz will validate ssl certificates

     "force_algo": "", // Some OS's may not have updated scripts to allow mining new coins in BzMiner.
 Use this option to force the first algo